CAREERS EDUCATION, INFORMATION, ADVICE AND GUIDANCE (CEIAG)

 Career Management - learning how to develop career management and employability skills (to include managing changes and transitions)

-Whilst some schools have cancelled their work experience programme, we are pleased to confirm that all of our Year 10 students will undertake a two-week period of work experience 15 – 26 May 2017.
+Whilst some schools have cancelled their work experience programme, we are pleased to confirm that all of our Year 10 students will undertake a two-week period of work experience 13 – 24 May 2019.
 This is an invaluable opportunity, providing the chance to develop employability skills and sample the world of work.
-We will also be providing opportunities for our sixth form students to undertake periods of extended work experience.
+We will also be providing work experience for our Year 12 students during the period 15-18 July 2019.
+Heads of subjects are continuing to expand their own departmental links with employers who regularly support teaching and learning in school.
+Potential careers and pathways are featured within school publications and at progress and options evenings.

-CEIAG is on-going throughout the academic year and is delivered through PSHEE lessons, collapsed timetable events and is enhanced by working with local businesses, colleges and Universities.
-Our Careers Library has been audited and awarded a certificate of effectiveness and we have been credited with the prestigious Careers Mark Gold award.
+CEIAG is on-going throughout the academic year and is delivered through KS5 PSHEE lessons, collapsed timetable events, external trips and is enhanced by working with local businesses, colleges and Universities.
+Our Careers Library has been audited and awarded a certificate of effectiveness and we have been credited with the prestigious Careers Mark Platinum award.
+This award is now known nationally as the Quality in Careers Standard.

-For further information about our careers and work related programme please contact: Mrs L. Taylor, Careers and Events Manager on 01778 342159 or Email:
+For further information about our careers and work related programme please contact: Mrs L. Taylor, Careers Leader/Events Manager on 01778 342159 or Email:

 The above events and dates are subject to change.